What do I need to know about an athlete with an intellectual disability?

 - If numbers are low then you can play 6 aside looking at fielding the infield

-- The rules remain the same as Tee ball, 3rd strike batter is out, bat 9 then change over if not out
+- The rules remain the same as T-ball, third strike batter is out, bat nine then change over if not out

 - This is meant to be fun and encourages the individuals to use many different skills